silverstripe/silverstripe-testsession/README.md

 ## Overview

+*IMPORTANT: This module poses a security risk if used on production servers.*
+*It is a testing module not intended for production use.*

 This module starts a testing session in a browser, in order to test a SilverStripe application in a clean state.
 Usually the session is started on a fresh database with only default records loaded.